Medical Device Regulation (MDR)

 In contrast to the superseded directive, the EU Parliament’s new regulation has gained an international profile.
 Its binding validity extends to all EU member states from the key date of May 26, 2021.
 It should be noted here that as of October 2019, no national legal acts have yet been adopted by the individual member states.
 This also applies to German specifics, requirements and penal provisions to be enacted.
 A corresponding draft for a German implementing law does exist.
 Nevertheless, the Federal Ministry of Health anticipates transition periods.

-According to the existing legal text, the a transition period of three years applies for the implementation (05/26/17 — 05/25/21*).
+According to the present text of the law, a transition period of three years (05/26/17 — 05/25/21*) applies during implementation.
 After the deadline at the latest, you as a manufacturer are obliged to submit an MDR certificate.
-This is the only way you are allowed to introduce a product to the market for the first time.
+This is the only way you are allowed to launch a product to the market for the first time.

-*In the wake of the COVID-19 pandemic, the effective date of the regulation was postponed to May 26, 2021.
+*In the wake of the COVID 19 pandemic, the effective date of the regulation was delayed to May 26, 2021

 Aim and necessity of the new EU regulation

-In essence, the new regulation aims at an optimized, uniform regulation for the market launch of medical technology products.
+Essentially, the new regulation aims to optimise and standardise the market launch of medical technology products.
 The focus is on the factors of product safety and product quality.

-For you as a market participant and user, the new EU regulation consists of a mix of familiar content from the previous Directive 93/42/EEC and far-reaching changes.
+For you as a market participant and user, the new EU regulation consists of a mix of familiar content from the previous Directive 93/42/EEC and far-reaching new features.
 Among the essential, substantive and procedural content for you and your industry are the following contents of the Brussels Regulation:

 Rules for the classification of medical devices

 New terms and rules lead to changes in the assignment of existing products to partially modified product classes.
-For example, these changes affect the product range of “Stand-alone software”.
+For example, the product area of “stand-alone” software is affected by these changes.

 Conformity evaluation procedure

-Following the set of rules for classification, the conformity assessment procedure now also varies depending on the class.
+Following the classification rules, the conformity assessment procedure now also varies depending on the class.

 Technical Documentation/Document Management System

 The technical documentation according to Medical Device Regulation proves to be much more detailed.
-Benefits of control and documentation for the companies become clear when looking at the new underlying tabular scheme in detail.
+The advantages of control and documentation for companies become clear when the new underlying tabular scheme is examined in detail.
 The subdivision into individual categories in a direct link with the associated detailed requirements forms the basis for a detailed technical documentation.

 Significantly increased requirements characterize this action item.
 This applies in particular to high-risk product groups.